Offering therapy services for adults & elders in and around Campbell, California

 How can you schedule an appointment?

-Your session time is reserved especially for you and it is difficult to let other clients know about last-minute availability.
-Therefore, I ask for at least 24 hours notice if you need to cancel or reschedule your appointment.
+I ask for at least 24 hours notice if you need to cancel or reschedule your appointment, as your session time is reserved especially for you and it is difficult to let other clients know about last-minute availability.
 If you give less than 24 hours notice, I charge the full cost of the session as booked.

 I work with all PPO plans as an out-of-network provider.
 This means I give you an invoice, or “superbill,” after approximately every four sessions which you can submit to your insurance company for reimbursement.
 Reimbursement rates and insurance deductibles vary so be sure to check with your insurance carrier.
 I also provide services for clients who do not wish to use their insurance or wish to pay privately.